Camel Festival in Bikaner(Last Updated 29 Apr, 2022)

-Travel Tips for Camel Festival in Bikaner 2019
+Travel Tips for Camel Festival in Bikaner 2023

-How to Reach
+How to Reach Bikaner

 To reach Bikaner, the nearest airport is Jodhpur International Airport.
 The city lies 235 kilometers from the air terminal.
 Domestic and international flights connect the city to destinations all over the world.
-Once you reach the airport, you can easily access Bikaner by roads.
-There are a number of buses and taxis that ply one this route.
+Once you reach the airport, you can easily access Bikaner by road.
+Some several buses and taxis ply this route.
 You can avail any of these facilities to reach the camel city.

 Bikaner is served by two railway stations; Bikaner Junction and Lalgarh Railway Station.
 Both the stations are located at a distance of approximately 6 km away from the central city and are well-connected with most Indian towns.
 There are frequent trains from Delhi, Kolkata, Mumbai, Jodhpur, and other important cities in India.